 - Limited astronomical use beyond observing the moon

-The Orion Observer 60mm Az refractor telescope comes with a lot of beginner friendly material to help kids get started in the world of astronomy.
-This includes the standard Orion Moon Map 260 as well as an Exploring the Cosmos book and a Star Target planisphere star chart so that you can identify what’s in the sky at any point throughout the calendar year.
-Reading through the books that Orion provides is a great way to get kids used to the terminology of space exploration, and is so interesting that in the beginning your kid may spend more time in the book than using the scope.
-The telescope itself uses a 60mm refractor using 25mm and 10mm eyepieces that are high quality glass lens, and not the plastic ones you would find on a lesser telescope.
+The Orion Observer 60mm Az refractor telescope comes with a lot of beginner-friendly material to help kids get started in the world of astronomy.
+This includes the standard Orion Moon Map 260 as well as an Exploring the Cosmos book and a Star Target planisphere star chart, which can identify what’s in the sky at any point throughout the calendar year.
+Reading through the books that Orion provides is a great way to get kids used to the terminology of space exploration.
+The telescope itself uses a 60mm refractor with high quality, glass 25mm and 10mm eyepieces.

 Pros